 - All employers will continue to be liable for any violations on Form I-9 or during the verification process.

-- Employers can delay I-9 physical presence requirements for a total of 60 days from March 20, 2020, or within three business days of the national emergency’s end, whichever comes first.
+- Employers can delay I-9 physical presence requirements until the interim policy expires, or within three business days of the national emergency’s end, whichever comes first.

 Have your human resources department email us at firstname.lastname@example.org for questions on complying with Form I-9 requirements.
 We recommend sharing this alert with others who might benefit.